shapeshed/jekyll.shapeshed.com/_posts/2011-10-12-using-rbenv-to-manage-rubies.md

 ---
 layout: post
 title: Using rbenv to manage rubies
-excerpt: How I use rbenv to manage rubies and integrate with other tools
+description: How I use rbenv to manage rubies and integrate with other tools
 categories:
 - Unix
 - Rails